aakanksha19/context25/README.md

 Evaluation scripts for each task are in `eval/`

 As an additional possibly useful resource, `silver-data` contains full text parses for 17,007 papers from 1-2 hop in-bound and out-bound citations of the focal papers.
 You can use these full-texts to generate additional synthetic data to train stronger models for task 2.

-Test set claims will be named `task1-test.json` and `task2-test.json`, respectively, and will have the same organizational structure as the training data.
-Full-texts will be in `full-texts-test.json`

 ## Task 1: Evidence Identification